Skip to content

 D = The last digit in the year he was born + 2

-Are You Ready To Find More Geocaches?
+Are You Ready to Find More Geocaches?

-Come explore the Arabia Mountain PATH and earn trackable prizes along the way!
+Come explore the Arabia Mountain PATH and earn trackable prizes along the way.

-The AMNHA Geo-PATH is a geocaching program spread along the entire 30+ miles of the Arabia Mountain PATH hike/bike trail.
-We have many geocaches waiting for you to find.
+The AMNHA Geo-PATH is a geocaching program spread across more than 30 miles of trail.
+Many geocaches are waiting to be discovered.

 Download the passports